 Educational - Educational links are links from .edu sites.
 This filter shows all the .edu links.

-Nofollow - A nofollow link is link with the attribute rel="nofollow".
+Nofollow - A nofollow link is a link with the attribute rel="nofollow".
 This tells search engines to not crawl them or count them as votes of quality.
 This filter shows all the links that are nofollow.

 Content - An in-content link (or editorial link) is a link within the body of a piece of content.
 This filter shows all the links within pieces of content.